opensourceBIM/BIMbots-FreeCAD/README.md

 * Add/remove custom servers
 * Authenticate with services
 * Display test JSON output
+* Display output of test payload

 #### To do:

-* Display output of test payload
 * Implement sending of "real" IFC files
-* Implemente display of TEXT output
-* Implement display of BCF output
+* Implement double-clicking of JSON output to FreeCAD objects
 * Write user (GUI) documentation
 * Save the config file to something better than ~/.bimbots on windows
+* Implement display of BCF output

 #### How to test